lexibank/tlopo/out/vol3/chapter8.md

 Figure 8.4 Trichospermum richii.

 Peekel records two species of Trichospermum in New Ireland, T. peekelii (syn.
-T.fauroensis, T. psilo- cladum) in the north and T. pleiostigma (syn.
+T.fauroensis, T. psilocladum) in the north and T. pleiostigma (syn.
 T. quadrivale, Althoifia tetrapyxis) in the south, with an overlap in the Madak-speaking area.

 Both species grow to 10--20 m and have a single stem with radial branches which form a roundish to conical crown.
-When it is in bloom, the crown is cov- ered in fllowers and is a white mass with a sweet smell which reaches quite a distance.
-Because the saplings are shade-intolerant, they tend to occur in secondary regrowth, although individual specimens may attain canopy height and survive-but they are unable to re- produce.
+When it is in bloom, the crown is covered in fllowers and is a white mass with a sweet smell which reaches quite a distance.
+Because the saplings are shade-intolerant, they tend to occur in secondary regrowth, although individual specimens may attain canopy height and survive-but they are unable to reproduce.

 The two species provide straight poles for rafters.
 They are also good firewood and are among the species that were used as fireploughs.
 The bark can be pulled off in strips and is used for carrying bundles of garden produce or wood, and to cover house entrances and as roofing for temporary shelters.
 The Kwara'ae used it to make warriors' shields ([Peekel 1984](../references.md#source-Peekel1984):357, [Wheatley 1992](../references.md#source-Wheatley1992):233, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 136--137).